text and graphics by Richard Schumacher

 If you are modeling searchlight signals the choice is easy, you use a bi-color LED as all the other methods of doing searchlight signals are too complex.
 Bi-color LEDs actually have two LEDs in one unit, a red and a green.

-The best LED signals (color light or searchlight) are made by Oregon Rail Supply.
+The best LED signals are made by Oregon Rail Supply.
 They sell plastic heads to make your own signals, complete color-light signal kits with LEDs, and a really nice cantilevered signal bridge in plastic (which is wonderful, since most model railroads don’t have the space to fit normal signals in many interlockings).
+[2006 Update: Atlas has released beautiful, completely assembled, Type “G” signals with built-in LEDs].

 So You Want to Install Signals …